nazha1986/grafana/README.md

 ### Installing and running Grafana

 I used a docker solution to run Grafana
-First of all we need to make a copy of grafana.ini file and we need to change a couple of parameters as they are described in this [link](https://grafana.com/tutorials/run-grafana-behind-a-proxy/)
+At First we need to make a copy of grafana.ini file and we need to change a couple of parameters as they are described in this [link](https://grafana.com/tutorials/run-grafana-behind-a-proxy/)

 ```
 [server]